-There’s a fairm toon up in Cairnie, that's kent baith far and wide
+There’s a fairm toon up in Cairnie, that's kent baith far

 Tae be the Hash o Drumdelgie, upon sweet Deveronside

 The fairmer o yon muckle toon, he is baith hard and sair

 And the cauldest day that iver blaws his servants get their share

 At five o’clock we quickly rise and hurry doon the stair